Chakrapani Temple

 Chakrapani Temple is a Hindu temple dedicated to God Vishnu located in Kumbakonam, Tamil Nadu, India.
 This temple is located 2 km, away towards North West from the Kumbakonam Railway Station.
 Vishnu appears in the form of a discus or Chakra to put down the pride of Surya (the Sun), who subsequently became his devotee.
 Like Shiva, Lord Chakrapani has a third eye on His forehead.
-The temple is one of the most prominent temples in Kumbakonam.
+The temple is one of the prominent Vishnu temples in Kumbakonam.

 Legend

 As per Hindu legend, Chakra (also called Sudarshana), the discus, is the most powerful weapon of god Vishnu.
 He once sent his weapon to nether world to kill king Jalandasura.
 The weapon is believed to have come out of the nether world through river Kaveri.
 God Brahma, who was taking bath in the river, got impressed and installed the image of Sudarshana in the place where the temple is now located.
 Surya, the Sun god, who was glowing in brilliance, had his brightness diminished by the effulgent Sudarshana.
 Surya worshipped Sudarshana and pleased by his devotion, Sudarshana restored all the powers of Surya.
 Vishnu attained the name Chakrapani from then on.
 Surya wanted the town to be named after him and pleased by his devotion, Chakrapani named the city as Bhaskara Kshetra.
 It is believed that Surya worshiped Chakrathazhwar during Masi Magam and every year Masi Magam festival is celebrated during the day, commemorating the event.
 The temple car is drawn around the streets of the temple during the day.

 As per another legend, during the great deluge, the pot of nectar came down swirling.
 The pot of nectar fell down into different pieces as Shiva shot his arrow at the pot.
 The nectar is believed to have relieved lives in the planet.
 As per Sarma Sastrigal, the various places where the nectar spilled are Kumbeswara Temple, Sarangapani Temple, Chakrapani Temple, Nageswaran Temple, Someswaran Temple, Abhimukeswarar Temple, Kasi Viswanathar Temple, Kumbakonam, Kambatta Viswanathar, Gauthameswarar Temple, Banapuriswarar Temple, Varaha Perumal temple, Lakshminarayana and Varadaraja.